-- 2 oz unsalted butter (55 g)
+2 oz unsalted butter (55 g)

-- 2 drops vanilla essence or 1 vanilla bean
+    - 2 drops vanilla extract or 1 vanilla bean

     - 4 tbsp vegetable oil

     - Place this over medium heat.
-Let the milk just warm through until the butter has melted.
+Let the milk just warm through until the

+    butter has melted.
 Don’t let the milk boil.
-Once the butter has melted, take the pan off the heat and let it cool down again for 10 minutes.
-Sift the self-raising flour over a large mixing bowl and pour in the cooled butter and milk mixture.
+Once the butter has melted, take

+    the pan off the heat and let it cool down again for 10 minutes.
+Sift the

+    self-raising flour over a large mixing bowl and pour in the cooled butter

+    and milk mixture.

     - Stir well again.
-Then blend or mix the batter for just 10 seconds to make sure there are no floury lumps in it anymore.
+Then blend or mix the batter for just 10 seconds to make

+    sure there are no floury lumps in it anymore.